 Situations Where Transfer-on-Death Deeds Cannot Be Used

-The Virginia Uniform Real Property Transfer on Death Act includes specific requirements that must be satisfied for a Virginia TOD form to be valid.
-These requirements include:
+Utah TOD deeds are specifically authorized by the Utah Uniform Real Property Transfer on Death Act.
+The Act includes several specific requirements that must be met to create a valid TOD deed:

-- The deed must state that the transfer to the designated beneficiary occurs at the transferor’s death.
+- The TOD deed must state specifically that the transfer will occur at the owner’s death.

-Virginia TOD Deed Form.
-Our Virginia TOD deed form includes options to create the right deed for most common real estate transfers.
-It was designed by a licensed attorney and can be used in all Virginia counties.
+Utah Transfer-on-Death Deed Form.
+Our Utah transfer-on-death deed form includes options to create the right deed for most common real estate transfers.
+It was designed by a licensed attorney and can be used in all Utah counties.
 We also provide step-by-step instructions for signing and notarizing the deed and filing it in the land records to complete the transfer.